cmdr0/cmdr0.github.io/writeups/iot-village/spectrum-eu2251/spectrum-eu2251.md

 - Soldered a USB-B connector onto the header and plugged my flash drive in
 - Rebooted and shorted the flash again to return to the bootloader shell
 - Appended `usbauto` to the kernel commandline in the STARTUP command
-- Proved execution on the device by seeing this in the terminal during bootup:
+- Proved execution on the device by printing this in the terminal during bootup:

 ```
 ================================================================================